Command & Control: PoshC2

 Get Key Strokes

-Now, we will be trying to sniff out some keystrokes from our target implant.
-This can be done using the get-keystrokes module.
-This process is divided into 2 parts.
-First, we shall initiate the capturing and then we will read the captured keystrokes.
-Although this is an external module initially created in PowerShellMafia, it has changed the function to be in memory and not touch disk.
+Now, we will attempt to capture keystrokes from our target implant.
+You can accomplish this using the get-keystrokes module.
+The process divides into two parts.
+First, we initiate the keystroke capturing, and then we read the captured data.
+Although developers originally created this module as an external script in PowerShellMafia, they modified it to operate entirely in memory, avoiding any disk interactions.
 We start capturing the keystrokes using the following command:

 get-keystrokes